Welcome to rvlphotographs.com!

 It was 2005 and film cameras were basically obsolete.
 Not to mention the fact that he had no idea how to even use all the dials and levers of an SLR camera.
 Needless to say, after running around the Gas Light District of San Diego to get the film developed, the images were at best a blurry, poorly exposed waste of money.

-That gift was the catalyst to full-blown photography obsession.
+That camera was the catalyst to full-blown photography obsession.
 From that point, books were read, classes were taken, and equipment was purchased – hundreds of pictures ensued.
 Then Photoshop was studied, more classes were taken and art shows took place – thousands of pictures followed.

 Today, photography has become a great artistic outlet for Reggie in an otherwise mathematical and structured daily life of a mechanical engineer.
 It’s a fulfilling profession but everyone needs a hobby.